groupdocs-annotation/GroupDocs.Annotation-Products/english/annotation/net/_index.md

 ############################# Header ############################
 title: "Annotate Text or Images in Documents"
-description: "‎Empower your .NET Applications to Add, Edit & Remove all Popular Annotation Types from over 50 document formats for an Easier & Efficient Collaboration.‎"
+description: "Empower your .NET Applications to Add, Edit & Remove all Popular Annotation Types from over 50 document formats for an Easier & Efficient Collaboration."
 button:
     enable: true
     icon: "fas fa-arrow-down"